October 12, 2012 –

 The event is being promoted as a creative way to generate awareness about family violence during National Domestic Violence Awareness month in October and will also highlight the Prairie Band Potawatomi Nation’s commitment to ending violence in native communities.

-Other domestic violence events are also being held on the reservation throughout the month including the Walk a Mile in Their Mocs held last Saturday morning in Prairie Peoples Park.
+Other domestic violence events are also being held on the common land throughout the month including the Walk a Mile in Their Mocs held last Saturday morning in Prairie Peoples Park.
 Below are some photographs taken at the event with special thanks to Jennifer Hale and the TVS staff for submitting the photos.

 Walkers taking off during the Walk a Mile in Their Mocs event last Saturday morning in Prairie Peoples Park.
 Despite chilly temperatures over 90 people registered for the event in an effort of ending domestic violence.